-Resurfacing using chemical peels, laser, intense pulsed light (IPL) or dermabrasion may be effective but unfortunately risks further damage to the epidermis and formation of more pigment.
+Resurfacing using chemical peels, laser (especially picosecond laser), intense pulsed light (IPL) or dermabrasion may be effective but unfortunately risks further damage to the epidermis and formation of more pigment.
 Cautious cryotherapy to small areas of postinflammatory pigmentation can be effective but risks causing permanent hypopigmentation.

 Cosmetic camouflage using make-up is sometimes the best advice.

 Generalised reduction in melanin pigmentation at birth (congenital) may be racial in origin or due to albinism.
 Pituitary failure resulting in lack of MSH rarely results in acquired generalised hypomelanosis.

 Localised hypopigmentation may be due to partial or complete loss of melanin (achromoderma or leukoderma). it can be congenital or a acquired.

 If single or multiple pale or white patches are observed, the main diagnoses to consider are: